 Traveller from Maine

-Traveller from ottawa, ontario
+Traveller from Boston

 With cobblestone walkways and 17th century architecture, Old Quebec comprises the fortified area of Quebec City.
 The Musee de la Civilisation features exhibits that trace the province's history as a fur-trading colony to present day.
 Place Royale, the heart of the city in the 17th and 18th centuries, is home to the Eglise Notre-Dame-des-Victoires, the oldest stone church in Québec.